By the way, I started this post on February 15th.

 The lamps are going away, hopefully, sooner than later.

 They are from Home Depot eight years ago but the wiring in one is jakey and they don’t give off the best light.

 If I can find a great clearance lamp sale, I will be getting rid of these in the next six months.

 The toy basket is from Target…we had a gift card and got it this year….love this so much!

 The mirror above the fireplace I got at Marshall’s seven years ago.

-The book page wreath on the mirror was made by my mama last year.
+My mom made the book page wreath on the mirror last year.